samecrowder/Lab2-JQuery/README.md

 A User can search Stack Exchange for an inputed word | 25 Your page looks really good.
 This is subjective, so wow us. | 10

-- In your efforts to make your page look good, make sure that you don't change the functionality of the assignment or you will be subject to losing points.